manateelazycat/lsp-bridge/README.md

 | [qmlls](https://github.com/qt/qtdeclarative/tree/dev/tools/qmlls)                                    | QML                                       | The `qmlls` binary should be part of the normal Qt packages since Qt 6.3.0 Ensure that the directory  of `qmlls` binary file is in PATH                                       |
 | [kotlin-language-server](https://github.com/fwcd/kotlin-language-server)                             | Kotlin                                    |                                                                                                                                                                               |
 | [vhdl-tool](https://www.vhdltool.com)                                                                | VHDL                                |                                                                                                                                                                               |
-### Features that won't be supported

-The goal of lsp-bridge is to become the fastest LSP client in Emacs, not a complete implementation of LSP protocol.

-Emacs can do better for the following tasks, we will not reinvent the wheel in lsp-bridge:
-1. Syntax highlighting: [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) is a wonderful incremental parsing library for syntax highlighting.
-2. Xref: Xref's mechanism is synchronous, but lsp-bridge is completely asynchronous.
-Please use the `lsp-bridge-find-references` to view the code references.

 ## Join development

 The following is the framework of lsp-bridge: